 Did you know...
 What's the number one comment from our guests after their stay with us?
 "I wish we had stayed a couple days longer."
 So plan to spend enough time here!
 Find our recommendation of the duration of your stay here.
-Also check out of Offers-Page with our special offers for guests staying for 3 or more nights!
+Also check out of Offers-Page with our special seasonal offers!

 The Waterfalls around Luang Prabang are one of the must-do Activities.
 Enjoy your day at Kuang Si or Tad Sae Waterfalls, swim in the natural pools with turquoise water and experience the exotic jungle.
 Both Kuang Si and Tad Sae are reachable by Tuktuk or motorbike (1 hour drive).
 Right next to Kuang Si Waterfalls you also find a Bear Rescue Center and the Butterfly Center.
 All of these activities are also very suitable to do with kids!

 There are 34 temples, 12 in the surrounding Peninsula of the Mekong Riverview Hotel.
 The whole day, you can observe the daily activities in the Wats.

 Luang Prabang is renowned for it's beautiful Wats and we are lucky enough to have the famous Wat Xieng Thong as our neighbour, merely a few minutes walk from the hotel.
 Please dress appropriately.